bayyangjie/Banking-Loans-Analysis/README.md

 This project aims to develop a basic understanding of risk analytics in banking and understand how data is used to minimize risk to the bank while lending out money to customers.

 # Objective
-The dashboard aims to help a company determine the likelihood of an applicant being able to repay the loan before deciding on the loan approval.
+This dashboard helps a bank perform an overall assessment of a client's financial profile to determine the likelihood of an applicant's ability to repay a loan before approval.

 # Project Structure
 ```